jimburton/scrabble/chapters/Chapter1.md

 ```

 Given an occupied position, if we know the direction we can find the
-beginning of the `WordPut` it is part of, the start of that WordPut
+beginning of the `WordPut` it is part of.
+Given the start of that
-retrieve the whole thing.
-To do so we need to transform positions by
+`WordPut` we can retrieve the whole thing.
+To do all this we need to
-decrementing or incrementing rows and columns.
-Functions that do this
+transform positions by decrementing or incrementing rows and
-will have the type `Pos -> Pos`, and we give an alias to that type,
+columns.
+Functions that do this will have the type `Pos -> Pos`, and
-`PosTransform`.
-See `Scrabble.Board` for the `incRow`, `decRow`,
+we give an alias to that type, `PosTransform`.
+See `Scrabble.Board`
-`incCol` and `decCol` pos transforms.
+for the `incRow`, `decRow`, `incCol` and `decCol` pos transforms.

 ```haskell
 -- in Scrabble.Types